oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 - The following lab an Oracle Public Cloud account that will be supplied by your instructor.
 You will need to download and install latest version of Brackets text editor.

-# Explore Integration Cloud Service
+# Part 1: Explore Integration Cloud Service

 In this first part of the lab, we will explore the main parts of Integration Cloud Service (ICS).
 We’ll look at the following:
 1. Cloud Services Dashboard